ajduet/cloneme/Documentation/ServerDocumentation/SonarQube.md

 ## Installation
   1. Spin up a new EC2 instance of Amazon Linux (the default image)
   2. SSH into it
-  3. Update your instance if there's a message by running:
+  3. If you receive a message saying there are updates available, update your instance by running:

 ```sh
 $ sudo yum -y update